LimaRAF/THREAT/README.md

 which values were assigned to each group was based on the empirical evidence currently available in the literature.

-Still related to criteria A and C, it is expected that harvest trends (e.g. timber species) and changes in habitat quality will have an impact on the change in population sizes.
+Still related to the IUCN criteria A and C, it is expected that harvest trends (e.g. timber species) and changes in habitat quality will have an impact on the change in population sizes.
 For long-lived organisms, this information will probably be missing for most species.
 But it is advised to take them into account for calibrating the final results of the assessments.